-- Syllabus contains backbone information about the course (continuously updated, with critical and time-sensitive updates being announced) - 2.
-Modules contains detailed agendas, audio recording, clarification(s), errata, and PDF of class notes (nothing to turn in....just a repository) - 3.
+- 1. Syllabus contains backbone information about the course (continuously updated, with critical and time-sensitive updates being announced) - 2.
+Modules contains detailed agendas, audio recording, and class notes (nothing to turn in....just a repository) - 3.
 Announcements This is main way I communicate important housekeeping information for the course. - 4.
-Assignments where Case Reports are to be uploaded - 5.
+Assignments where "Crack the Case" is to be uploaded - 5.
 Grades tracking student progress